 - The engine is designed to be able to have longer mileage so that it can be used for a more extended time

-- This machine also has several shortcomings, including:
+- This engine also has several shortcomings, including:

 - Failed head gasket.
 Dozens of Ford Focus RS engines encountered problems with a leaky head gasket.